acumartini/dectet-public/README.md

 ## Granular Processor

-The Granular Processor rack contains the Granular Processor (GP) module wrapped by the EQ (mono) and FL modules to enable detailed granular-inspired sound deign.
+The Granular Processor rack contains the Granular Processor (GP) module wrapped by the EQ (mono) and FL modules to enable detailed granular-inspired sound design.

 ```mermaid
 flowchart TD